Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/sample1_basic_azure_databricks_environment/README.md

    - *Installation instructions* can be found [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
 1. For Windows users,
    1. Option 1: [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
-   2. Option 2: Use the dev container published [here](../.devcontainer) as a host for the bash shell.
+   2. Option 2: Use the devcontainer published [here](../.devcontainer) as a host for the bash shell.
+      For more information about Devcontainers, see [here](https://code.visualstudio.com/docs/remote/containers).

 ### 3.2.
 Setup and deployment